Frequency Response Identification of Low-Order Systems: Finite-Sample Analysis: Introduction

+\item We extend the guarantee to all frequencies via rational interpolation and show that, under optimal tuning of $M$ and the frequency margin $\delta_m$, the overall $\mathcal{H}_\infty$ identification error decays as $\mathcal{O}(N^{-1/3})$---matching the rate obtained for the ETFE in~\cite{tsiamis2024finitesamplefrequencydomain}.

+\item We validate the method and the predicted scaling laws through numerical experiments on SISO and MIMO systems, including Monte Carlo simulations that confirm the dependence on $N$, $M$, and $\bar{\eta}$. \item{We empirically demonstrate that integrating our frequency estimates with standard frequency-domain identification methods \cite{mckelvey1996subspace_freq,pintelon2012system} leads to system models that more accurately capture the unknown plant's behavior.} \end{itemize}

-This paper is organized as follows.
-Section~\ref{sec:preliminaries} introduces the notation.
-Section~\ref{sec:problem_statement} rigorously formulates the identification problem and presents the identification method.
-Section~\ref{sec:sample_complexity} states the assumptions for our analysis, develops key properties of the Loewner operator, and derives the sample-complexity bound.
-Section~\ref{sec:numerical_example} reports numerical experiments on learning low-order systems and validates the bound.
+The remainder of this paper is organized as follows.
+Section~\ref{sec:preliminaries} introduces the notation and Loewner background.
+Section~\ref{sec:main} states the problem formulation and our proposed solution.
+Section~\ref{sec:sample_complexity} develops the sample-complexity analysis.
+Section~\ref{sec:numerical_example} presents numerical experiments.
 Section~\ref{sec:conclusion} concludes the paper.
-For the sake of readability, some necessary technical results and proofs are presented in the Appendix.